Setting out to promote electronics in education across all 50 states! Read more

 Commemorative SparkFun National Tour T-Shirt - Show your pledge to electronics education in style.
-This special edition shirt, available in men's and women's cuts, will feature the SparkFun National Tour logo and is only available through this campaign.Estimated delivery:Add $10 USD to ship outside the US
+This special edition shirt, available in men's and women's cuts, will feature the SparkFun National Tour logo and is only available through this campaign.Estimated delivery:Ships anywhere in the world

 Learn to Solder: Simon Says Kit - You don’t know how to solder?
 Don’t worry!
 This kit has everything you need to assemble the popular Simon Says memory game.
 Impress your co-workers, friends, and children with your memory fu.
 Oh, and did you mention you made it yourself and helped out your local school district?
-Yeah - you did that too.Estimated delivery:Add $15 USD to ship outside the US
+Yeah - you did that too.Estimated delivery:Ships anywhere in the world

 SparkFun Inventor’s Kit Special Edition - The SIK has all the parts, sensors, outputs, cables, and supporting materials you need to get started learning electronics.
-This special edition SIK even includes a triple axis accelerometer and an LCD!Estimated delivery:Add $15 USD to ship outside the US
+This special edition SIK even includes a triple axis accelerometer and an LCD!Estimated delivery:Ships anywhere in the world

 Kitchen Sink Pack - Want all of the above?
-Back at this level to get a commemorative SparkFun National Tour T-Shirt, a Learn to Solder: Simon Says Kit, AND special edition SparkFun Inventor's Kit!Estimated delivery:Add $30 USD to ship outside the US
+Back at this level to get a commemorative SparkFun National Tour T-Shirt, a Learn to Solder: Simon Says Kit, AND special edition SparkFun Inventor's Kit!Estimated delivery:Ships anywhere in the world

 9 backers Limited (41 left of 50)

 Book a Workshop - Do you want to get SparkFun to come out to your neck of the woods?
 We’d love to visit!
-We will bring a Lab Pack and the educational crew to your site and teach a full-day class to the educators and teachers of your community.Estimated delivery:Ships within the US only
+We will bring a Lab Pack and the educational crew to your site and teach a full-day class to the educators and teachers of your community.Estimated delivery:Only ships to: United States

 - (29 days)